Twin bombings outside Shi'ite mosque kill 17 in eastern Iraq

 Iraqi officials declared victory over Sunni Muslim Islamic State militants in Diyala earlier this year after security forces and Shi‘ite paramilitaries retook towns and villages from them in the mixed province, which borders Iran.

-But the insurgents remain active despite no longer holding any urban centers.
+But the insurgents remain active despite no longer holding any urban centres.

 Reporting by Isabel Coles; Editing by Andrew Roche